Agricultural Hall

 A packet of 50 dowels sufficient to inoculate one 4-foot log costs around $10.00, and other inoculant medium (usually sawdust) are available.
 If you also need a log, we usually have some on hand from $20.00 to $35.00.
 Stop by for your supplies and you will leave Agricultural Hall knowing exactly what you need to do to get your mushroom crop up and growing.

-Workshops co-hosted by Agricultural Hall and one of several area experts will occur whenever possible.
+Workshops co-hosted by Agricultural Hall and one of several area experts occur throughout the year.
 Stay tuned by visiting our Workshops Page, or send your email asking to be notified when the next mushroom workshop comes along.